League Rules

 4.1.
 Pace Speed & Pace Laps:

 Drivers are required to run a smooth, stable pace speed, maintaining control of the race car.
-Example: If pace speed is 60mph, drivers are expected to run 57-62 mph not 40 or 70mph (unless you are catching the field from the pits).
+Example: If pace speed is 60mph, drivers are expected to run 57-62 mph not 40 or 70mph (unless you are catching the field).
 During the last lap before the restart, drivers must maintain a close interval between their car and the car in front while maintaining a smooth pace and are expected to use the f3 screen to view the interval.

 4.2.
 Starts and Restarts:

 Starts and restarts are challenging for drivers as they accelerate through the gears, bring tires up to temperature and sort the field out.
-The start/restart is controlled by the leader and he/she may accelerate as the iRacing sim allows, meaning as early as the moment the pace car enters the pit lane, as late as the moment the green flag flies, or anywhere in-between.
+The start/restart is controlled by the leader and he/she may accelerate as the iRacing sim allows, within the restart zone.
 All drivers should be aware and prepared.
 All drivers are reminded not to change lanes until car is over the start/finish line.
 Starts and restarts should NOT be viewed as an opportunity to pickup positions.
 In an effort to minimize cautions and get back to racing, league administration recommends that drivers exercise discretion and not attempt any passes until on the backstretch.
 Exercise patience, wait until you can make a clean, fair pass and show respect to the other drivers.
 If a car is slow on a start/restart due to a missed shift or other circumstance that finds them off pace, a pass is acceptable as soon as it can be done safely.

 4.3.
 Racing Groove and Holding Your Line: